sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-calling.md

 ### Incoming video call

-When an incoming call is a video call, the [CallClientListener.onIncomingCall()](reference/com/sinch/android/rtc/calling/CallClientListener.html#onIncomingCall-com.sinch.android.rtc.calling.CallClient-com.sinch.android.rtc.calling.Call-) callback will be executed, just like for the incoming audio call.
-Use the [CallDetails.isVideoOffered()](reference/com/sinch/android/rtc/calling/CallDetails.html#isVideoOffered--) to check whether the call offers a video track.
-See the [Video Calling](doc:voice-android-cloud-video-calling) section for details on how to add video views.
+When an incoming call is a video call, the [CallClientListener.onIncomingCall()](reference/com/sinch/android/rtc/calling/CallClientListener.html) section for details on how to add video views.

 ### Answer incoming call

-To answer the call, use the [Call.answer()](reference/com/sinch/android/rtc/calling/Call.html#answer--) method on the call to accept it.
+To answer the call, use the [Call.answer()](reference/com/sinch/android/rtc/calling/Call.html) method on the call to accept it.
 If a ringtone was previously played, it should be stopped now.

 User presses the answer button: